Dr Linda Meyer

 Health and wellbeing

 As far as possible, promote a balanced diet and encourage regular physical activity.
 Dr Meyer says a healthy lifestyle is vital for mental and physical wellbeing.

 It is also essential for children to get enough rest as adequate sleep is vital to concentration, alertness during school hours, and emotional regulation.

 Managing schedules and limiting screen time

 Teach your child to organise and prioritise their schoolwork and activities.
 Set clear rules for using screens during the school term, encouraging other activities that do not involve electronic devices.
 Of course, parents must also demonstrate balanced screen usage to set a positive example.

 “A new year provides a new opportunity to start afresh.
 As we head into 2024, I would like to encourage parents to guide their children into the mindset of taking responsibility for their studies, including organising their work and preparing for exams.
 Guide your child in developing problem-solving skills, and foster critical thinking and self-sufficiency,” advises Dr Meyer.

 About Dr Linda Meyer

-Dr Linda Meyer is the Managing Director of the Independent Institute of Education’s Rosebank College and has held several executive roles in the public and private sectors.
-She is a serving member of the SAQA Board and a former CCMA Commissioner.
-She holds several qualifications, including a Doctor of Philosophy (RSA), Doctor of Business Administration (USA), Master of Business Administration (UK), Post Graduate Diploma in Management Studies (UK), Bachelor of Business Administration, B. Com (Law) and several other diplomas, higher and professional certifications.
+Dr Linda Meyer is the Managing Director of the Independent Institute of Education’s Rosebank College and has held several Executive roles in the public and private sectors.
+Dr Meyer is a serving member of the SAQA Board and a former CCMA Commissioner.
+She holds several qualifications, including a Doctor of Philosophy (RSA), Doctor of Business Administration (USA), Master of Business Administration (UK), Post Graduate Diploma in Management Studies (UK), Bachelor of Business Administration, B. Com (Law) and several other Diplomas and Higher Certificates and professional certifications.